 Again, for something so core, so essential, to the nature of our God, one cannot fathom he would simply stop.

-I will never, ever stop speaking and unveiling my heart to my beloved, my wife.
+I will never stop speaking and unveiling my heart to my wife whom I dearly love.
 And I believe the same stands true for the One who has always spoken, is speaking, and will remain speaking for the age to come.